 Load up On These Five Anti-Inflammatory Vegetables

-Mother Nature provides us with tons of options for fighting inflammation from the inside out — starting with what we put on our plates.
+Mother Nature provides us with tons of natural ways to reduce inflammation from the inside out — starting with what we put on our plates.
+In fact, incorporating more foods that fight inflammation is one of the best ways to prevent acute inflammation from turning chronic.

-While all veggies provide their own unique benefits and nutrients, here are five often-overlooked anti-inflammatory nutrient powerhouse vegetables.
+While all veggies provide their own unique benefits and nutrients, here are five often-overlooked anti-inflammatory vegetables that are nutrient-dense powerhouses!

-The summer months are the perfect time to get fresh peppers — check your local farmers market and CSAs, but we love them all year round as a versatile and delicious anti-inflammatory vegetable.
+Low in calories, bright in color, and full of flavor, peppers are one of the best foods to fight inflammation!
+The summer months are the perfect time to snag these anti-inflammatory vegetables — check your local farmer’s market and CSAs, but we love them all year round as a versatile and delicious addition to a nutrient-dense, anti-inflammatory diet.

-Peppers contain high amounts of vitamin C, antioxidants like quercetin, and others that have been shown to have anti-inflammatory properties.
+Bell Peppers contain high amounts of vitamin C, antioxidants like quercetin, are more than 90% water, and are full of other nutrients that have been shown to have anti-inflammatory properties.

 How to Enjoy Peppers